Understanding Bitcoin’s Scarcity and Value Proposition

 Take a closer look at Bitcoin's scarcity and the reason why its value proposition makes it one of the most valuable assets for investors.

 Before we dive into Bitcoin’s value proposition, it’s important to get the fundamentals out of the way first.
-So, let’s get a simple working definition of what it is.

 Bitcoin is a decentralised digital currency that is designed to enable global peer-to-peer transactions with very little friction, by using a distributed public ledger known as a blockchain.